sgmurphy/wordpress-plugins/content-views-query-and-display-post-page/README.txt

 ### 💎 AJAX & NORMAL PAGINATION

-Our blocks and shortcode have both normal and AJAX pagination.
+Our plugin provides both normal and AJAX pagination.
 AJAX pagination will retrieve posts without reloading the page, using 3 different pagination styles including ajax numeric pagination, ajax load more, and ajax infinite scroll.
 It is easy to enable/disable pagination in our post grid.

 ### 💎 REPLACE THEME LAYOUT (PRO)